 The original people who initially crossed the Red Sea when escaping the bondage of Egypt had forgetful memories.
 They forgot they were rescued by God (not by man) out of four centuries of slavery, then given God’s covenant law and guidance to help them, and the provision of divine delivery of daily food to survive.
-Paul compares the Israelites as being baptized with Moses in the cloud and in the sea when they went through the Red Sea, completely surrounded by water.
-They were, in a sense, “immersed” as God began their deliverance, just as disciples of Christ are immersed subsequent to their conversion (1Cor 10:1-5).
+Paul compares the Israelites as being baptized with Moses in the cloud and in the sea.
+When they went through the Red Sea, surrounded by water.
+They were, in a sense, immersed as God began their deliverance, just as disciples of Christ are immersed immediately after their conversion (1Cor.
+10:1-5).

-Rather than faith and gratitude, they instead submitted to their worried lack thereof and repeated acts of insurgency, particularly when it came to entering the promised land of Canaan.
-Instead of remembering what God had done for them, the people at one point submitted to a sorcerer and magician who tried to manipulate God.
-The title of the book is creative as it’s not a book of math calculations, but instead, it shows the decrease of numbers (and why) in the full of history encompassing some people over a period of 40 years of wandering (and wondering).
-Most of those poor folks turned their exodus into a 40-year jaunt roaming the desert in circles (what was a 200-mile journey that should have taken 15 days allowing for the size and logistics of the group) and never entered the land of Canaan.
+Rather than faith and gratitude, they instead submitted to their worried lack of provisions and repeated acts of insurgency, particularly when it came to entering the promised land of Canaan.
+In a spiritual amnesia, they forgot what God had done for them, the people at one point submitted to a sorcerer and magician who tried to manipulate God.
+The title of the book is creative as it’s not a book of math calculations, but instead, it shows a different count of the populace in the full of history encompassing several people over a period of forty years of wandering (and wondering).
+Most of those poor folks turned their exodus into a forty-year jaunt roaming the desert in circles (what was a two-hundred-mile journey that should have taken fifteen days allowing for the size and logistics of the group) and never entered the land of Canaan.
 Numbers 14:3 sums it up well.
 Instead, their children were the ones who entered this promised land.
-There’s a saying that it took only three days for Israel to get out of Egypt, but it took 40 years to get the “Egypt” out of them.
+There’s a saying that it took only three days for Israelites to get out of Egypt, but it took forty years to get the “Egypt” out of them.
 Truth be told it took a lot longer than forty years as the rest of the Bible contests.

-Moses did not enter the promised land when the time came.
-He was forbidden because he didn’t follow God’s instruction in the miracle he performed.
-Instead of speaking water into existence from a rock (to reveal God’s glory) as opposed to what Moses did do by striking the rock with a staff (Nm.
+Moses did not enter the promised land now.
+He was forbidden because he didn’t follow God’s instruction about the miracle of speaking water into existence from a rock (to reveal God’s glory) as opposed to what Moses did do by striking the rock with a staff (Nm.
 20:10-12).
-This action has referred to his sin of impatience.
+This is referred to his sin of impatience.
 Moses did eventually, though, get to the promised land.
-It was on a mountain in the New Testament, Matthew (17:2) with Jesus “he was transfigured in front of his three disciples, his face shining as the sun, and his garments became white as the light.”
-Here the prophets Elijah and Moses appear and Jesus talks with them.
+It was on a mountain in the New Testament, Matthew (17:2-3) with Jesus “he was transfigured in front of his three disciples, his face shining as the sun, and his garments became white as the light.”
+At that point, the prophets Elijah and Moses appear, and Jesus talks with them.
 This is a testimony to me that Moses did make it to the promised land.
-God didn’t nor does he forget his promises.
+God didn’t forget his promise to him.

-Just as there are 66 books in the Bible to find nourishment from, the 66th chapter of Exodus (Chapter 16) is the manna provided from heaven.
-I acknowledge the Bible warns about adding or subtracting anything more to Scripture than what is there (Deu.
+Just as there are sixty-six books in the Bible to find spiritual nourishment; in the sixty-sixth chapter of Exodus (chapter 16) is the manna provided from heaven.
+I acknowledge the Bible warns about adding or subtracting anything more to Scripture than what is there (cf. Dt.
 4:1-2, Rev. 22:18-19).
 The consistent coincidence in the use of numbers and the repeated use of them in the different eras shows a pattern the scholars acknowledge in importance.

 I, much to the chagrin of my children and in the process to me, changed my name after my nest emptied.
 I considered the biblical meaning of the number three: completeness.
-When I changed my name, legally, for the second time (having had three names first my given name, my married one with this being my third), I thought I am going to have to live up to this name as it is going to be with me for the rest of my remaining days.
-I chose a one-word moniker. (bet you thought the author of this book’s name was a nom de plume.)
+When I changed my name, legally, for the second time (having had three names first my given name, my married one with this being my third) I thought I am going to have to live up to this name as it is going to be with me for the rest of my remaining days.
+I chose a one-word moniker.
+(Bet you thought the name of the author of this was a nom de plume.)
 It was pure crazy foolishness I admit, but I wanted a new name to launch this last era of my life.
 The hassles I have given myself with a one-word moniker are ongoing.
 There are consequences I pay for this pretentiousness.
 The list of pseudonyms and alias I have now when business, academic, and entities of government issuing organizations try and make sense of my name are interesting, to say the least as they try to make it fit into their standardized forms.
-When I introduce myself to a class of students, I tell this antidote about having a single moniker with its associated complications (particularly when it comes to filling out digitized forms requiring a first and a last name) to make a teaching point.
+When I introduce myself to a class of students, I tell this antidote of a single moniker with its associated complications (particularly when it comes to filling out digitized forms requiring a first and a last name) to make a teaching point.
 If anything, the students remember my name when I substitute in that school again in the future and it definitely delineates another chapter in my life.

-I am stuck with the name.
+I am stuck with my name.
 I still like it.
-I remind myself of the number “three” meaning in my third name change, and I am damned and determined to end well.
+I remind myself of the meaning of my third name change and I am damned and determined to end well.
 The administrative challenges my name causes is a foreshadowing that this “completion” deal, in general, is not going to be easy.